Hairy Bikers Chinese Chicken Curry Recipe

 • Salt and white pepper, to taste

-1. Sauté the vegetables: Heat the oil in a large saucepan or wok over medium heat.
-Add the sliced onion, carrot, green pepper, and mushrooms.
-Sauté for about 5-7 minutes, stirring occasionally, until the vegetables are tender but still have a slight crunch.
+1. Cook the vegetables: Heat the oil in a large saucepan or wok over medium heat.
+Add the onion, carrot, green pepper, and mushrooms.
+Cook for 5 to 7 minutes, stirring occasionally, until tender but still slightly crunchy.

-2. Add the chicken: Add the diced chicken pieces to the pan.
-Cook for 5-6 minutes, stirring frequently, until the chicken is browned on all sides and cooked through.
+2. Brown the chicken: Add the diced chicken to the pan.
+Cook for 5 to 6 minutes, stirring frequently, until browned on all sides and cooked through.

-3. Create the roux: Sprinkle the curry powder and plain flour over the chicken and vegetables.
-Stir well to coat everything and cook for about 1 minute, allowing the flour to cook out.
-This creates a roux, a mixture of fat and flour that will thicken your sauce.
+3. Make the roux: Sprinkle the curry powder and plain flour over the chicken and vegetables.
+Stir well to coat everything and cook for about 1 minute to cook out the raw flour taste.

 • Serving Size: 1 serving